terminus-plugin-project/terminus-backup-all-plugin/README.md

 ```
 $ terminus backup-all:[create|get|list] [--env=<id>] [--element=<element>] [--skip=<items>] [--date=<YYYY-MM-DD>] [--changes=<change>]
 ```
-The associative arguments are all optional.
+The associative arguments are all optional and the same filtering rules as the `terminus sites:list` command apply.

 The **--env** option value filters by environment.
 Valid values include **dev, test, live** or any valid multi-site environment.

 The **--element** option value filters by element.
 Valid values include **code, database or files**.

-The **--skip** option value is a comma separated list of elements, entire environments or specific site environment to omit from backups.
+The **--skip** option value is a comma separated list of one or more elements, entire environments or specific site environments to omit from backups.

 The **--date** option value filters by a specified date and returns the backups for any date if omitted.